zotero/utilities/resource/README.md

-##### connectorTypeSchemaData.js
+##### zoteroTypeSchemaData.js

-This file is generated in the Zotero client with `tools/build_typeSchemaData.html` and then loaded by `cachedTypes.js` in this repository.
-It's a
+This file is generated in the Zotero client with `Zotero.openInViewer('chrome://zotero/content/tools/build_typeSchemaData.html')` and then loaded by `cachedTypes.js` in this repository.